redolution/gekkoboot/README.md

 **Pro-tip:** You can prevent files from showing in Swiss by marking them as hidden files on the SD card.

 If you hold multiple buttons, the highest in the table takes priority.
-Also note that all directions are D-Pad buttons, *not* joysticks.
-Careful not to touch any of the analog controls (sticks and triggers) when powering on as this is when they are calibrated.
+Be careful not to touch any of the analog controls (sticks and triggers) when powering on as this is when they are calibrated.

 iplboot also acts as a server for @emukidid's [usb-load](https://github.com/emukidid/gc-usb-load), should you want to use it for development purposes.